DarkStarHub/moox-react/README.md

 - REACT hooks for handling state and updating components (useState, useContext, useRef) were a blessing, not only performance-wise, but development-wise, regarding page functionality.
 The Shopping bag was a perfect example of that.
 They made handling that logic very clean, tidy, and reliable.
 - REACT hooks and local storage were used for the shopping bag
 - REACT ROUTER made switching pages easy and snappy.
 - REACT deployment and cross browser compatibility were a cinch.
-Love working in REACT.
+Love working in REACT
+-